jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 # [fit] __*78*__

+^Authors!
-^It is a lot of work to push a proposal forward
+A lot of work to push a proposal forward
-^Write formal proposal, discuss on mailing list
+Write, discuss, revise

 ---
 # [fit] __*100*__ one author